sofiaborodaenko/kiltromusic/README.md

 # kiltromusic

-Using Supabase as the database
+Using Supabase as the database <br>
 Using Scrapeops for the scraping and proxy (used up all the credits LOL)

 Todo: